SunenaB3504/AI-First-Developer/AI_DEVELOPMENT_PROMPT.md

 - **Header**: Fixed navigation with logo, progress indicator, AI assistant button
 - **Content Area**: Scrollable main content with consistent padding
 - **Navigation**: Bottom tab bar for mobile, a visual learning path for desktop.
 - **Learning Path**: On desktop, the main navigation is a vertically-oriented learning path.
 It visually represents modules and their lessons as a series of connected nodes, guiding the user through the curriculum in a linear, step-by-step manner.
+Modules are collapsible to provide a cleaner interface.
 - **Footer**: Previous/Next navigation, completion status, bookmark functionality

 ### **Interactive Elements:**